BMO Martingales and Positive Solutions of Heat Equations: Introduction

-The novelty of the present paper is not so much about the new gradient estimates in Theorem \ref{in-th1} and Theorem \ref{in-th2}, though we believe that they are not known previously even in the case that the underlying manifold is Euclidean space, what is interesting of the present work is the approach we are going to develop in order to discover and prove these gradient estimates.
+The novelty of the present paper is not so much about the gradient estimates in Theorem \ref{in-th1} and Theorem \ref{in-th2}, what is interesting of the present work is the approach we are going to develop in order to discover and prove these gradient estimates.
 Our approach brings together with the martingale analysis to the study of a class of non-linear PDEs with quadratic growth.
 Of course the connection between the harmonic analysis, potential theory and martingales is not new, which indeed has a long tradition, standard books may be mentioned in this aspect, such as \cite{MR0058896}, \cite{MR1814344}, \cite{MR750829} and etc., what is new in our study is an interesting connection between the BMO martingales and positive solutions of the heat equation (\ref{hethq1}).

 To take into account of the positivity, it is better to consider the Hopf transformation of a positive solution $u$ to (\ref{hethq1}), i.e. $f=\log u$ , then $f$ itself solves a parabolic equation with quadratic non-linear term, namely